Feature Flags in Next.js: Safer Deploys, Rollbacks Without Drama

 When I'm building something new, I wrap it in a flag unless it's trivial and reversible in seconds.
 The reasons are practical:

-1. Rollback without a redeploy: if something goes wrong in production, you turn off the flag and restore the previous behavior — no waiting on a full pipeline.
-The actual fix can come later, without pressure.
+- Rollback without a redeploy: if something goes wrong in production, you turn off the flag and restore the previous behavior without waiting on a full pipeline.
+The fix can come later, without pressure.

 How They Fit into Next.js